 - Build solid passwords and, if applicable, opt for two-factor (2FA) or multi-factor (MFA) authentication.

 - Beware of connections via social networking sites to sports, quizzes, and other applications available.
 They could contain or exploit you to share your login credentials or other personal information with malicious codes.

 - Do not share any classified information on social networking sites about your company, colleagues or clients (no matter what privacy settings you have set on your account).

 A Final Word on the DoD Cyber Awareness Challenge

-As businesses become the victim of a cyber attack because of an employee’s incompetence or insider harassment, they lose not only classified details, but also credibility and incur financial damage in court battles.
-As such, the DoD Cyber Awareness Challenge is a perfect opportunity for organisations to educate their personnel, keep them alert against different forms of cyber criminals, and let them know the best methods of defense.
+As businesses become the victim of a cyber attack because of an employee’s incompetence or insider harassment, they lose not only classified details but also credibility and incur financial damage in court battles.
+As such, the DoD Cyber Awareness Challenge is a perfect opportunity for organizations to educate their personnel, keep them alert against different forms of cybercriminals, and let them know the best methods of defense.
 The cyber awareness challenge is a strongly recommended training for all to strengthen every organization’s security posture, regardless of scale.